xebia/agentic-workflow-lab/README.md

 Prompt:

 Next prompt:
-For the first top 3 improvement create an issue on github.
+For the first top 3 improvements create an issue on github.

 The MCP server should create the issues.
 Go to github.com and valide that issues were created.